 Mackenzie is founder, president, and chairman of the board for Mackenzie’s Mission.
 She provides leadership, sets the strategic direction and oversees the execution of all aspects of the foundation.

-Additionally, for the past six years, she has been a student observer at Inova Fairfax Hospital, observing surgeries and outpatient visits in their orthopedic trauma department.
+Additionally, for the past seven years she has been a student observer at Inova Fairfax Hospital, observing surgeries and outpatient visits in their orthopedic trauma department.
 While at Northeastern University, she was an active member of GlobeMed for four years and lead a trip to their longstanding partner organization in Uganda, focused on identifying and addressing water and sanitation needs of rural communities.
 Mackenzie shadowed several surgeons for three weeks at Life Gaborone Private Hospital in Gaborone, Botswana.
-She has co-authored two publications in the Journal of Global Public Health and another while working at Harvard Medical School.
+She has co-authored two publications in the Journal of Global Public Health and a third publication while working at Harvard Medical School.
+Most recently, she co-authored a chapter titled The Impact of AL Amyloidosis: The Patient Experience published in Systemic Amyloidosis Due to Monoclonal Immunoglobulins.

 Mackenzie graduated Cum Laude from Northeastern University, earning a B.S. in Health Science with a Minor in Biology.

 Deb is an active philanthropist.
-In addition to being a board member and treasurer for Mackenzie’s Mission, she is board chair for MentorPrize; member of the Advisory Board for Northeastern University’s venture accelerator IDEA; former member of the Benefit Plan Investment Committee for the American Red Cross; and previously served on the Board of Managers for Strategic Investment Group.
+At present she is board member and treasurer for Mackenzie’s Mission and board member for TIFF Advisory Services.
+In the past she has served as board chair for MentorPrize, a member of the Advisory Board for Northeastern University’s venture accelerator IDEA, a Benefit Plan Investment Committee member for the American Red Cross; and a member of the Board of Managers for Strategic Investment Group.

 She is an accomplished executive in the U.S. institutional investment management industry focused on driving growth and increasing profitability through developing/executing strategies and building/managing teams for sales and client service, and digital/print marketing and branding.
-In addition, she has experience in developing effective investment management governance structures, defining roles and responsibilities, to enhance operational efficiency.
+In addition, she has experience in developing effective investment management governance structures and defining roles and responsibilities to enhance operational efficiency.